-- ^{1.3.14} To support the overall strategy for development, the Publication Draft Local Plan includes 102 policies across the following chapters:

-- Delivering the Vision for Northumberland (9 policies);

-- Economy (17 policies);

-- Town Centres and Central Services (6 policies);

-- Housing (12 policies);

-- Quality of Place (6 policies)

-- Connectivity and Movement (10 policies);

-- Environment (9 policies);

-- Water Environment (5 policies);

-- Pollution and Land Quality (3 policies);

-- Managing Natural Resources (19 policies); and - Infrastructure, Implementation and Delivery (6 policies). - ^{1,3,15} There have been a number of amendments to the policies from the initial Draft Local Plan.
-The wording of the majority of the policies have been amended, in some cases to provide clarity on policy intent and in other cases to reflect the requirements of the 2018 NPPF.
-The policies relating to Town Centres have been moved from the economy chapter into a separate chapter on town centres, some additional housing policies have been added, a new chapter on quality of place has been added combining policies from other Local Plan chapters and new policies added on good design and landscaping.
-Two new minerals policies have been added on sand and gravel and crushed rock. - Appendix K (which is in a separate document accompanying this report) contains a table listing all of the policies in the Publication Draft Local Plan. - 1.3.17 Further information in respect of the preparation of the Local Plan is available via the Council's website: www.northumberland.gov.uk/localplan
+- To support the overall strategy for development, the Draft Local Plan includes 102 policies across the following chapters: - Delivering the Vision for Northumberland (9 policies); - Economy (17 policies); - Town Centres and Central Services (6 policies); - Housing (12 policies); - Quality of Place (6 policies) - Connectivity and Movement (10 policies); - Environment (9 policies); - Water Environment (5 policies); - Pollution and Land Quality (3 policies); - Managing Natural Resources (19 policies); and - Infrastructure, Implementation and Delivery (6 policies). - A number of minor modifications to the policies in the Publication Draft Local Plan are proposed by the Council relating to points of clarification, factual updates and typographical or grammatical errors.
+A number of these have arisen from representations received on the Publication Draft Local Plan, - Appendix K (which is in a separate document accompanying this report) contains a table listing all of the policies in the Draft Local Plan. - Further information in respect of the preparation of the Draft Local Plan is available via the Council's website: www.northumberland.gov.uk/localplan